 - The importance and challenges of growing food locally and on a small scale.

-If necessary we may return to last year’s covid safety protocol.
+If necessary we will return to last year’s covid safety protocols.
 This includes, as always, all activities taking place outdoors, and:

-- The guide remains 6ft from the group at all times.
+- The guide remaining 6ft from the group at all times;

-- Everyone wears a mask when not speaking;
+- Everyone wearing a mask when not speaking; and

-- The group itself has assembled with confidence that it is safe to be outdoors together.
+- The group itself assembling with confidence that it is safe to be outdoors together.

 The cost of a farm field trip is $70.
 Babes in arms and in backpacks are free.
 If you would like to focus on a particular topic or customize your tour please let us know of your interests.

 Our Vienna location is the business hub of the farm, a compact set of fields, patches and farm buildings.
 Our walk includes a visit to the hen house.
 Hiu Newcomb, an owner and co-founder of the farm, is available by special request to lead trips in Vienna.
 The cost of her trips is $100.
-You can learn more about Hiu on the home page of our website.
+You can learn more about Hiu on our website.